 Macro malware was fairly common several years ago because macros ran automatically whenever a document was opened.
-However, in recent versions of Microsoft Office, macros are disabled by default.
-This means malware authors need to convince users to turn on macros so that their malware can run.
-They do this by showing fake warnings when a malicious document is opened.
+In recent versions of Microsoft Office, macros are disabled by default.
+Now, malware authors need to convince users to turn on macros so that their malware can run.
+They try to scare users by showing fake warnings when a malicious document is opened.

 We've seen macro malware download threats from the following families:

 How to protect against macro malware